ashaabrizvi/WPL_Internship/README.md

 # WPL

-This is my Daily Analysis for the WPL Internship
+This is my Day wise Analysis for the WPL Internship